 You know when you search the Internet, you don't go past the first page of results very often.
 Neither do many other people.
 If your site is not on the first page, it's not getting the attention you would like.

-Using the metrics from your site's page ranking, look for poorly ranking pages, prioritise them (see The Amazing 80:20 Rule Tool for why).
+Use the metrics from your site's page ranking, look for poorly ranking pages, prioritise them.
 This ensures you work on the most important first and then apply the techniques in the Website Design article to improve their positioning.